|Nutrition Facts (per serving)|

 - For brandy, flavored brandies like apricot are popular in sours.
 The pisco sour is another brandy version that almost always includes the egg white.

 - Liqueurs have potential as well, and it's often best to reduce or eliminate the sweetener because they're already sweetened.
 The most popular ones for sour drinks are amaretto, citrus liqueur, coffee liqueur, and melon liqueur.

 History of the Whiskey Sour

-The whiskey sour has been around for over a century.
-Its official debut was in Jerry Thomas' 1862 "The Bon Vivant's Companion" (or "How to Mix Drinks"), which was the first published bartending guide.
-Its roots, however, can be traced to a century before that.
+The whiskey sour made its official debut in Jerry Thomas' 1862 "The Bon Vivant's Companion" (or "How to Mix Drinks"), which was the first published bartending guide.
+However, you can trace the cocktail's roots to a century before that.

-Sour drinks, in general, were initially created to fight off scurvy among British Navy sailors during the 1700s.
-This was often done by adding lime to the rum rations, inspiring drinks like the Navy grog.
-Not only did it ward off disease, the rum or gin (sometimes whiskey) helped preserve the perishable fruit juice on long voyages.
+In general, sour drinks were initially created to fight off scurvy among British Navy sailors during the 1700s.
+Most often, this meant adding lime to the rum rations (inspiring drinks like the Navy grog).
+Not only did it ward off disease, the rum or gin (and sometimes whiskey) helped preserve the perishable fruit juice on long voyages.